BielRoig/hfeb-guide/content/docs/puzzles/_index.md

 ## Puzzle 3 {#puzzle-3}

 It's opponents EOT and they have you at 1 and just dropped a Crypt and a Sulfuric Vortex.
 Your WoR has 1 counter and hasn't been used yet this turn.
-What's the play?

 <div class="card-row" style="align-items: flex-start;">
 <img src="/images/puzzles/puzzle3.png" alt="Board state" class="img-fluid rounded">